jimareed/azure-iot-raspi/README.md

    - Click on IoT Devices in the Azure IoT Hub and select New to create a new device
    - Enter a device ID and select Save
    - Click on the device and copy the Primary Connection String
 3. Deploy app to Raspberry Pi.
-Login to the Raspberry Pi and :
+Login to the Raspberry Pi and type the following commands:
 ```
 sudo -i
 cd /opt